INTO-CPS-Association/Documentation/docs/tools.rst

 The INTO-CPS toolchain consists of several tools for developing Cyber-Physical Systems.
 These tools provide functionality needed to enable FMI based co-simulation namely as `Creating new FMUs`_, verify_ and `Performing Co-Simulations`_ the simulation of FMUs.
-To keep the infrastructure as lightweight and flexible as possible the projects are hosted independently in their own repostories and provide standalone documentation.
+To keep the infrastructure as lightweight and flexible as possible the projects are hosted independently in their own repositories and provide standalone documentation.

 A list of the tools and, grouped by the functionality they provide, can be found below: